axlfire1/rails_google_oauth_example/README.md

 # README

-Before run the project you should alreade be created a [cliente OAuth ID](https://console.cloud.google.com/apis/credentials?project=sacred-booking-318202) for connect this application
+Before run the project you should already be created a [cliente OAuth ID](https://console.cloud.google.com/apis/credentials?project=sacred-booking-318202) for connect this application

 ### To setup the project only Type the following commands